zmilla93/SlimTrade/README.md

 An overlay trade macro for Path of Exile<br>

 ## Setup
-- Ensure you have an up to date version of java: https://www.java.com/<br>
+- Ensure you have Jave : https://www.java.com/<br>
-- Download and run the latest version of 'SlimTrade.jar' : https://github.com/zmilla93/SlimTrade/releases<br>
+- Download and run 'SlimTrade.jar' : https://github.com/zmilla93/SlimTrade/releases/latest<br>

 # Incoming & Outgoing Trades
 Popups are automatically created when trade messages are sent or receieved.<br>